Lie monads and dualities

 \begin{remark} It is an interesting question to ask whether the above study of strong dualities between Lie algebras and Lie coalgebras can be generalized to a more general setting, introducing ``rationality'' for Lie coalgebras and considering non-degenerate evaluation morphisms. \end{remark}

-\begin{example}[Finite dimensional Lie algebras] If $L$ is a finite dimensional $k$-Lie algebra, then $L$ is a (left and right) rigid object in the symmetric monoidal category of $k$-vector spaces.
-Hence $C=L^*$, the vectorspace dual of $L$ is a Lie coalgebra, as we already remarked in \exref{Liecoalgebra}(\ref{dual}), and $(L,C,\ev)$ is a strong Michaelis pair, where $\ev$ is the usual evaluation map.
+\begin{example}[Finite-dimensional Lie algebras] If $L$ is a finite-dimensional $k$-Lie algebra, then $L$ is a (left and right) rigid object in the symmetric monoidal category of $k$-vector spaces.
+Hence $C=L^*$, the vector space dual of $L$ is a Lie coalgebra, as we already remarked in \exref{Liecoalgebra}(\ref{dual}), and $(L,C,\ev)$ is a strong Michaelis pair, where $\ev$ is the usual evaluation map.
 In this situation $\coev$ is given by the dual basis. \end{example}

-\begin{example}[Infinite dimensional Lie algebras] If $L$ is an infinite dimensional $k$-Lie algebra, then $L$ is no longer a rigid object in $\Vect(k)$.
+\begin{example}[Infinite-dimensional Lie algebras] If $L$ is an infinite-dimensional $k$-Lie algebra, then $L$ is no longer a rigid object in $\Vect(k)$.
 However, we can still consider the associated Lie monad $-\ot L$, as a YB-Lie algebra in the monoidal category of endofunctors on $\Vect(k)$.
 As the functor $-\ot L$ has a right adjoint $\Hom_k(L,-)$, the functor $-\ot L$ is right rigid in the category of endofunctors.
 Hence \prref{charstrongMich} applies and we find that $\Hom_k(L,-)$ is a Lie comonad and $(-\ot L,\Hom_k(L,-))$ is a strong Michaelis pair in the category of endofunctors.
 Consequently, by \coref{strongMichmonad} the category of representations of the Lie algebra $L$ is equivalent with the category of Lie comodules over the Lie comonad $\Hom_k(L,-)$.
-This infinite dimensional example motivates the transition to Lie monads and Lie comonads (hence also YB-Lie algebras, as the category of endofunctors is no longer symmetric). \end{example}
+This infinite-dimensional example motivates the transition to Lie monads and Lie comonads (hence also YB-Lie algebras, as the category of endofunctors is no longer symmetric). \end{example}